 THE NAME & Legacy of SHADOW CATCHERS

 Early American Indians called photographers "Shadow Catchers" believing photographs caught and held their shadow, or spirit. and, while i agree ~ they were not the only ones afraid of this new magic made with a camera.
-In fact, most people were shocked and amazed when they saw their first daguerreotype. to this day Nothing else comes close to capturing time visually and it is the main form of communication in the 21st century.
-Photography is a language - the only universal language.
+In fact, most people were shocked and amazed when they saw their first daguerreotype. to this day Nothing else comes close to capturing time AND ITS NEVER BEEN MORE POPULAR.
+Photography is a TIMELESS language - AND, the only universal language.

 THE SHADOW CATCHERS